Step-by-Step Guide to Creating Your Own Music Streaming App

 Managing Music Catalog and Licensing

-One of the biggest challenges for any music streaming app development is acquiring the rights to stream a large catalog of songs.
+One of the biggest challenges for any music streaming app is acquiring the rights to stream a large catalog of songs.
 Properly managing the music catalog and licenses is essential for business success and legal compliance.

 The music streaming app needs licensing agreements with record labels, music publishers, performance rights organizations, artist management companies, and individual artists to legally stream their music.
 Different types of music streaming app licenses cover the rights to reproduce, distribute, publicly perform and synchronize songs.